chardane/personal-pixel-device/README.md

 # Personal Pixel Device: CircuitPython Code

+Got here from my Make: magazine article?
+You've come to the right place!

 See this project in action: [my Instagram post](https://www.instagram.com/p/CxUVY0VrjZ_/?img_index=1)

 This repo contains all the files you need to make your own rendition of a Personal Pixel Device up and running.
 It contains the following software: